Tang-E/COMP559W23FP260843175/README.md

 # COMP559W23FP260843175
 Edwin Pan's COMP559 Fundamentals of Computer Animation Winter 2023 Final Project repository.
 A Visual Studio C++ adaptation of Matthias Muller's FLIP PIC fluid simulator (found here https://github.com/matthias-research/pages/blob/master/tenMinutePhysics/18-flip.html) with a small (and not very functional) tweak attempting to add cohesion forces.

+You should check out the Matthias Muller's online demo here https://matthias-research.github.io/pages/tenMinutePhysics/18-flip.html cause it's really cool!
+I also used his video here https://www.youtube.com/watch?v=XmzBREkK8kY as reference for this project.
+Speaking of videos, I did a quick recording of the simulator which you can watch here https://youtu.be/csRBQIBRP5U.
+What is being shown in the video is discussed at the bottom of the written details about the video.

 # There is at least one bug!!!